caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * **Irregularity** can be used to make processors more effective in very specific situations (e.g., DSPs)
-  * Resulting complexity in compilation is often the **need of phase coupling**: leyered back-end complilation phases fail to exploit the specific features
+  * Resulting complexity in compilation is often the **need of phase coupling**: layered back-end complilation phases fail to exploit the specific features
     * Special Registers $\rightarrow$ Register allocation, Code selection, and Scheduling
     * Multiple Clusters $\rightarrow$ Partitioning and Scheduling
-    * SIMD Isntructions $\rightarrow$ Register allocation and Code selection
+    * SIMD Instructions $\rightarrow$ Register allocation and Code selection
-  * **Regularity** of a processor essentially means creating an architecure where the usefulness of missing information acress phases is minimal (e.g., all registers are equally usable for all instructions)
+  * **Regularity** of a processor essentially means creating an architecure where the usefulness of missing information acess phases is minimal (e.g., all registers are equally usable for all instructions)

 # Hardware Security